-You may assign each LABEL number, or each LABEL name, only once in the NC program using the LABEL SET key, or by entering G98.
+You may assign each LABEL number, or each LABEL name, only once in the NC program using the LABEL SET.
 The quantity of label names that may be entered is limited only by the amount of internal memory.

 Do not use a label number or label name more than once!